OneCent01/TokenLink/README.md

     * newId: string leading every generated token string
     * counterVal(optional):

 Updates the identifier used to generate tokens when createToken is called.
 Uses the given id if it's valid, otherwise it generates a random 6-character base64 string to use.
+Returns true on success.

 ```javascript
 const tokenStore = TokenLink.createTokenStore({id: 'client'})